TheSuryaTeja/TracknTrace/README.md

 > **Deploy the chaincode**

 * Open VScode and switch to IBM Blockchain Extension.
-* Setup all the wallets from **/network/vars/profiles/vscode/wallets**
+* Setup all the wallets from **/network/vars/profiles/vscode/wallets**.
-* Setup environment from **/network/vars/profiles/vscode/vscodenodefile.json**
+* Setup environment from **/network/vars/profiles/vscode/vscodenodefile.json**.
-* Package and Deploy the chaincode
+* Package and Deploy the chaincode.

  #### Client Setup